 Again here, the emphasis is on "total care" and planning for different moral positions.
-While the rights of health care workers and health care systems are clearly protected, their ethical responsibility not to abandon patients but rather to meet as many of patients' needs as can be conscientiously met is emphasized repeatedly.
-The approach here suggests that there are few situations where the needs of both parties in a conflict involving conscientious practice cannot be met, provided the caregiver maintains open communication and has done some advance planning to handle the conflict.
+While the rights of health care workers and health care systems are clearly protected, their ethical responsibility not to abandon patients, but rather to meet as many of patients' needs as can be conscientiously met is emphasized repeatedly.
+This approach indicates that there are few situations where the needs of both parties in a conflict involving conscientious practice cannot be met, provided the caregiver maintains open communication and has done advance planning to handle the conflict.